Choeropotamus: Late Eocene

 Two species of Choeropotamus made their appearances in the Late Eocene: C. sudrei and C. depereti, the latter arguably descending from the former.
-Whereas C. sudrei is exclusively recorded from MP 17a localities, C. depereti is recorded from both MP 17a and MP 17b, and the two do not overlap in their fossil localities.
+Whereas C. sudrei is exclusively recorded from MP17a localities, C. depereti is recorded from both MP17a and MP17b, and the two do not overlap in their fossil localities.
 Choeropotamus in the Late Eocene largely coexisted with the same artiodactyl families as well as the Palaeotheriidae within western Europe, although the Cainotheriidae and the derived anoplotheriids Anoplotherium and Diplobune all made their first fossil record appearances by MP18.
-In addition, several migrant mammal groups had reached western Europe by MP 17a-MP 18, namely the Anthracotheriidae, Hyaenodontinae, and Amphicyonidae.
-In addition to snakes, frogs, and salamandrids, rich assemblage of lizards are known in western Europe as well from MP 16-MP 20, representing the Iguanidae, Lacertidae, Gekkonidae, Agamidae, Scincidae, Helodermatidae, and Varanoidea, most of which were able to thrive in the warm climate of western Europe.
+In addition, several migrant mammal groups had reached western Europe by MP17a-MP18, namely the Anthracotheriidae, Hyaenodontinae, and Amphicyonidae.
+In addition to snakes, frogs, and salamandrids, rich assemblage of lizards are known in western Europe as well from MP16-MP20, representing the Iguanidae, Lacertidae, Gekkonidae, Agamidae, Scincidae, Helodermatidae, and Varanoidea, most of which were able to thrive in the warm climate of western Europe.

-Other mammals found in the MP 17a locality of Fons 4 with C. sudrei include the herpetotheriids Amphiperatherium and Peratherium, glirid Glamys, theridomyids (Paradelomys, Theridomys, Estellomys, Elfomys, Remys), pseudosciurid Treposciurus, omomyid Necrolemur, adapid Leptadapis, hyaenodont Hyaenodon, palaeotheres (Anchilophus, Pachynolophus, Plagiolophus, Palaeotherium), dichobunid Mouillacitherium, amphimerycid Pseudamphimeryx, cebochoerid Cebochoerus, anoplotheriid Dacrytherium, and xiphodonts (Xiphodon, Dichodon, Haplomeryx, Paraxiphodon).
+Other mammals found in the MP17a locality of Fons 4 with C. sudrei include the herpetotheriids Amphiperatherium and Peratherium, glirid Glamys, theridomyids (Paradelomys, Theridomys, Estellomys, Elfomys, Remys), pseudosciurid Treposciurus, omomyid Necrolemur, adapid Leptadapis, hyaenodont Hyaenodon, palaeotheres (Anchilophus, Pachynolophus, Plagiolophus, Palaeotherium), dichobunid Mouillacitherium, amphimerycid Pseudamphimeryx, cebochoerid Cebochoerus, anoplotheriid Dacrytherium, and xiphodonts (Xiphodon, Dichodon, Haplomeryx, Paraxiphodon).

-The last two species of Choeropotamus to have made their appearances were C. affinis at MP 18 and its descendent C. parisiensis at MP 18, MP 19, and MP 20, the two species only overlapping at the MP 18 locality of La Débruge.
-At the MP 20 locality of Saint-Capraise-d'Eymet, fossils of C. parisiensis have been found along with those of the theridomyid Patriotheridomys, hyainailourid Pterodon, palaeotheres Plagiolophus and Palaeotherium, anoplotheriids Anoplotherium and Diplobune, xiphodont Xiphodon, and the gelocid Paragelocus.
+The last two species of Choeropotamus to have made their appearances were C. affinis at MP18 and its descendent C. parisiensis at MP18, MP19, and MP20, the two species only overlapping at the MP18 locality of La Débruge.
+At the MP20 locality of Saint-Capraise-d'Eymet, fossils of C. parisiensis have been found along with those of the theridomyid Patriotheridomys, hyainailourid Pterodon, palaeotheres Plagiolophus and Palaeotherium, anoplotheriids Anoplotherium and Diplobune, xiphodont Xiphodon, and the gelocid Paragelocus.